feklee/vncdesk/README.rst

 the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See the COPYING file for more details.

-`d3des.py` has been taken from Yusuke Shinyama’s vnc2flv_ version 20100207.
+`d3des.py` has been taken from Yusuke Shinyama’s vnc2flv_ version 20100207, then was modified for Python 3 compatibility.

 .. _release: https://github.com/feklee/vncdesk/releases
 .. _TigerVNC: http://tigervnc.org/